nationalparkservice/npmap-javascript-library/API.md

 <h2 id="npmap.map-submodules">Submodules</h2>

 Base API-specific code lives in one of the submodules that hang off of the <code>NPMap.Map</code> module.
 Generally speaking, you should not interact directly with these submodules, but if you need to do something programatically that isn't supported by the <code>NPMap.Map</code> module, you may need to.

+One property that you may need to access is the underlying map object that has been created using the base API.
+This property can be accessed at <code>NPMap.Map['Bing'/'Google'/'Leaflet'/'ModestMaps'].map</code>.
+Once NPMap has initialized the map and loaded all of its tools and modules, you can use this map to access functionality that is provided by the base API but not supported by one of the NPMap modules.

 - <a href="http://www.nps.gov/npmap/support/library/base-apis/bing.html"><code>NPMap.Map.Bing</code></a>
 - <a href="http://www.nps.gov/npmap/support/library/base-apis/google.html"><code>NPMap.Map.Google</code></a>